I loved this talk.

 Working without a break sends the message that you’re flustered or inefficient.
 If you seem like you’re flustered you’ll be passed up for important projects and opportunities.

-“When in Rome, do as Romans do.”
-You may have been raised not to talk back or speak up, but you’re not a child anymore.
+- “When in Rome, do as Romans do.”
+You may have been raised not to talk back or speak up, but you are not a child anymore.
 Speak up.

-My startup take: My friend has a saying: “Bad news can’t wait.”
+- My take – My friend has a saying: “Bad news can’t wait.”
 If an unanswered question, misunderstanding or anything is preventing you from doing the absolute best job you can do, you have a responsibility to your team members to speak up and fix that situation.

 Participative decision making is a good thing, but being unable to make a decision or take action without knowing what every single person thinks or if they approve isn’t.
 There’s a fine line.
 Know when to own a decision and know when to get input or permission from others.